Clinical Law Program

 Entrepreneurial Law Clinic Selection Criterion:

-Preference with regard to selection for enrollment in each track is given to students with advanced courses beyond the prerequisite in the subject area.
+With regard to selection for enrollment in each track, preference is given to students with advanced courses beyond the prerequisites in the subject area and IP students eligible for the patent bar.

 LL.M.s 2-2-2